A member of our eviction team will contact you within 48 hours.

 Receiving a Notice of Vacate does not mean you are evicted!
 Check the signs of an unlawful Notice to Vacate section above to see if your Notice to Vacate is lawful.

 Set up a meeting between you and your landlord to discuss your Notice to Vacate.
-It is best to communicate by email, SMS, or WhatsApp, because there is automatic record of your conversation.
+It is best to communicate by email, SMS, or WhatsApp, because there is an automatic record of your conversation.
 If these options are not possible then you can use a phone call or a face-to-face conversation.

 Keep a record of any attempts you made to engage.
 This will serve as evidence to strengthen your case if the matter ends up going to court.